finos/legend/docs/installation/maven-install.md

 Create a configuration file based on your particular environment.
 This can be JSON or YAML.

 A [sample configuration file](https://github.com/finos/legend-sdlc/blob/master/legend-sdlc-server/src/test/resources/config-sample.yaml) is included to help you get started.
-You need to supply some information, like the host your server is running on and Gitlab instance your SDLC server is pointing at.
+You need to supply some information by replacing the placeholders which start with `$`.

 From the root directory of the `legend-sdlc` repo, follow the steps below in order: